EmbarkStudios/kajiya/docs/gi-overview.md

 The results are not used directly for lighting calculations, but fed into [ReSTIR][ReSTIR paper] reservoirs.

+_ReSTIR ELI5: Each reservoir remembers its favorite sample.
+Every frame (ish) you feed new candidates into reservoirs, and they maybe change their minds.
+They can also gossip between each other (spatial resampling). `W` makes the math happy. `M` controls the length of the reservoirs' memory.
+With just the temporal part, you get slowdown of noise, but lower variance; that means slower temporal convergence though!
+Spatial resampling speeds it up again because neighbors likely contain "just as good" samples, and favorites flip often again.
+Spatial reduces quality unless you're VERY careful and also use ray tracing to check visibility.
+Clamp `M` to reduce the reservoirs' memory, and don't feed spatial back into temporal unless starved for samples._

 One-sample reservoirs are stored at half resolution, and along with them, additional information needed for ReSTIR:
 * Origin of the ray currently selected by the reservoir;
 * Incident radiance seen through the selected ray;